jcolag/entropy-arbitrage/2026-04-02-captive-pursuit.md

 This seems like the goofiest way to greet a foreigner who ends up in your lap accidentally.
 The hypothetical civilization on the other side of the wormhole *probably* doesn't enumerate parts of the galaxy with Greek letters, and it almost certainly doesn't start naming them with the one where they don't live.

-Oh, also, I don't think that anybody knew him at the time, but Tosk might look familiar as portrayed by [Scott McDonald](https://en.wikipedia.org/wiki/Scott_MacDonald_%28actor%29), who has had a fairly significant career since then, including---in our past as we go through these one show at a time---Troi's handler N'Vek in [*Face of the Enemy*]({% post_url 2025-02-20-face-enemy %}), in addition to another role that we'll see in a couple of years, and then recurring Commander Dolim in **Enterprise**.
+Oh, also, I don't think that anybody knew him at the time, but Tosk might look familiar as portrayed by {% wiki Scott_MacDonald_%28actor%29|Scott McDonald|en %}, who has had a fairly significant career since then, including---in our past as we go through these one show at a time---Troi's handler N'Vek in [*Face of the Enemy*]({% post_url 2025-02-20-face-enemy %}), in addition to another role that we'll see in a couple of years, and then recurring Commander Dolim in **Enterprise**.

  > **SISKO**: Agreed.
 Why don't you meet him by yourself at the airlock, Mister O'Brien?
 He might find that a little less intimidating.